 • People who are happy in a team and alone

 • Willing to engage in active leadership if called on

-What does Braziers Park offer in return for voluntary work?
+What does Braziers Park offer in return for volunteering?

 • Training in house-keeping, organic gardening, growing, harvesting, cookery for large numbers (20-40), in hosting and running a large venue, office work, animal care, land management

 • A reference for future employers or projects

 • Informal discussion time, cultural exchange with residents, other volunteers & visitors

 • Chance to improve English – provided level is already intermediate